GintasS/csharp-repository-template/README.md

 > Why did you undertake it?
 > You don't have to answer all the questions - just the ones relevant to your project.

+I'm going to update this repository from https://github.com/microsoft/Git-Credential-Manager-Core/ or similar repositories.

 <details>
 <summary>Screenshots</summary>
 <br>